PSP-Archive/ARK-4/README.md

 ### On PS Vita:
 * For 3.60 Henkaku users:
+- Download a legit `PSP` game from `PSN`, the free demo of `Ape Quest` is recommended.
+Minis are NOT recommended.
 - Install an ARK-4 bubble for 3.60 using FastARK: https://github.com/theheroGAC/ArkFast/releases/
 - Replace the ARK savedata folder (`ux0:pspemu/PSP/SAVEDATA/ARK_01234`) with the folder from latest release.
 - Copy `H.BIN` from `Vitabubble` folder of release into ARK savedata folder.
 - To use right analog stick (i.e. gta_remastered plugin): https://github.com/rereprep/ArkRightAnalog
 - To `exit` from a game or homebrew back to the `custom launcher`, press `L+R+Down+Start`.
 Works on `PSP too`.
+- Some features are not available to Vita users, mainly the official Sony `XMB` and `PS1` games.

 ### For legacy game exploits on both PSP and PS Vita: